Aleutian tradition: Climate

-It becomes apparent while reading the previous section that climate was a major defining factor within the Aleutian tradition.
+Climate was a major defining factor within the Aleutian tradition.
 On the Aleutian Islands themselves people were subject to volcanic eruptions (there are at least 26 volcanoes present across the island chain), tremors, tsunamis, fog, and wind that caused constraints regarding settlement, travel, and hunting.

 Considering that climatic factors were completely governed by the sea; the Islands temperatures ranged from about ten degrees (Celsius) during the summer months and around zero (Celsius) degrees during winter.
 Winds ranged from 25 to 35 kilometres per hour with 100 to 120 centimetres of rain per year.
 Fog was present, especially in July and August.
 Hypothermia and poor visibility are a result from this climate type.

 High marine productivity was evident due to nutrient upwelling.
 This can be considered a factor that worked towards such high population settlements.
 It is also important to remember that climatic conditions and natural events were not universal throughout the Island chain and if a disaster occurred it did not affect the entire population within this Tradition.